+Training Methods Content Materials

-Building on the pointed mentioned in the activity above, describe the rural transport policy framework in Malawi, highlighting Key Points in the following areas - Presentation 1.5b Slides 10 -15 Specific Objectives of Rural Transport Policy Rural Transport Policy Strategies Investment Strategies Regulatory Strategies Pricing Strategies This is the policy framework in which the MRTTP is operating će describe the rural transport policy framework in Malawi, highlighting Key Points in the following areas - Points Specific Objectives of Rural Transport Policy Rural Transport Policy Strategies Investment Strategies Regulatory Strategies Pricing Strategies This is the policy framework in which the MRTTP is
+Presentation Building on the pointed mentioned in the activity above, describe the rural transport policy framework in Malawi, highlighting Key Points in the following areas - Presentation 1.3b Slides 10 -15

+VE Key Points

+Specific Objectives of Rural Transport Policy

+Rural Transport Policy Strategies

+Investment Strategies

+Regulatory Strategies

+Pricing Strategies

+This is the policy framework in which the MRTTP is operating

 Training Methods Content Materials Presentation 5.4 Role of the MRTTP in addressing policy issues Describe the policy and institutional issues occurring and the ways in which the MRTTP intends to address them, in light of a process of decentralisation.
-Key Points Components of the rural travel and transport subsector Centralised planning approach: previous development committees to be replaced by elected assemblies at district, area and village level Developing capacity at district level New funding measures Devolution of powers and functions Presentation 1.5b Slides 16 -19
+Key Points Components of the rural travel and transport subsector Centralised planning approach: previous development committees to be replaced by elected assemblies at district, area and village level Developing capacity at district level New funding measures Devolution of powers and functions Presentation 1.3b Slides 16 -19 the IDL group 🎯

 Training Methods Content Materials Presentation Implementation of the MRTTP in top-down centralised planning structure Explain what the MRTTP envisages in terms of changes to rural transport policy.
 Describe the problems of implementation of the policy in light of the current top down centralised structure of planning, and how MRTTP will address this.
-Key Points Diverse transport requirements at community level where central planners find it difficult to appreciate divergent needs and aggregate them to satisfy rural transport requirements The complexity of the rural transport network makes it difficult for central government to gather & process Presentation 1.5b Slides 21 - 23 Information for planning purposes.
-The time it takes for resources to move from central government to community level influences effectiveness of the programmes The need for non-transport interventions to improve accessibility is not recognised by central planners MRTTP will overcome these problems by assigning responsibilities to grassroots organisations and through policy guidance and an enabling environment Summary of Session 1.5 Conclude this session by reviewing the issues explored and the key lessons learnt, highlighting areas that may need further investigation or discussion.
+Key Points Obverse transport requirements at community level where central planners find it difficult to appreciate divergent needs and aggregate them to satisfy rural Presentation 1.3b Slides 21 - 23 transport requirements The complexity of the rural transport network makes it difficult for central government to gather & process information for planning purposes.
+The time it takes for resources to move from central government to community level influences effectiveness of the programmes The need for non-transport interventions to improve accessibility is not recognised by central planners MRTTP will overcome these problems by assigning responsibilities to grassroots organisations and through policy guidance and an enabling environment Summary of Session 1.3 Conclude this session by reviewing the issues explored and the key lessons learnt, highlighting areas that may need further investigation or discussion.